geerlingguy/diet-raspbian/README.md

   2. Edit the `inventory` file and set the IP address to the address of your running Pi.
   3. Ensure you can log into the Pi via SSH using a key (so you don't have to enter a password).
   4. Run the following command: `$ ansible-playbook -i inventory diet.yml`.
+  5. Immediately following the playbook's completion, before rebooting the Pi, follow the steps below to 'Create a new diet-raspbian disk image' if you want to create the smallest image (without a swapfile).

 After 10-20 minutes, the space consumed by Raspbian should go from ~2.5 GB to ~1.5 GB (or lower, depending on how far along this project has come!).
 Restart your Raspberry Pi for full effect.